 When and where was your first concert with the MCO?
-My first concert with the new official MCO was in Landshut, with Ivan Fisher, playing Bartók’s Divertimento and Prokofiev’s Symphonie Classique.
+My first concert with the new official MCO was in Landshut, with Iván Fischer, playing Bartók’s Divertimento and Prokofiev’s Symphonie Classique.
 I remember well the excitement I felt being part of a new orchestra, and at the same time still having the feeling of being warmly connected to all the help and the organisational experience from GMJO.
 And, of course I already knew almost all my new colleagues from GMJO!

 What is your most memorable moment with the orchestra?
 Difficult to choose just one!
 There has not been a single MCO concert that hasn’t fulfillled me greatly!
 Perhaps because it happened in summertime I have a particularly special memory of playing operas in Aix: Prokofiev’s Three Oranges, Mozart's Don Giovanni and Tchaikovsky’s Eugen Onegin.
 During one rehearsal, Daniel Harding took lead of the second violins (with questionable experience) under the baton of Claudio Abbado.
 The concert was outdoors, under a sky full of stars, in Aix-en-Provence.
 Very memorable!

-Chopin’s Études for Piano Opus 10 Nr 1 and Opus 25 Nr 1.
+Chopin’s Études for Piano Opus 10, No. 1, and Opus 25, No. 1.
 My father is a pianist.
 I used to really love to lie under the grand piano and listen to him playing Chopin.
 I was overwhelmed by all the magical sounds.
 I was really small, and hadn’t encountered string quartet music yet.

-As first violinist of the Romeo Quartet, Cindy worked intensively with a range of musicians, including members of the Amadeus Quartet, the Alban Berg Quartett and the Borodin Quartet.
-She also played with Isaac Stern, György Kurtág and Andreas Rainer.
+As first violinist of the Romeo Quartet, Cindy worked intensively with a.o. members of the Amadeus Quartet, the Alban Berg Quartett and the Borodin Quartet; also with Isaac Stern, György Kurtág and Andreas Rainer.